DelTA: An Online Document-Level Translation Agent Based on Multi-Level Memory: Analysis

 \paragraph{Memory Costs}

-Our agent system consumes less memory than LLM-based Doc2Doc methods, such as those described by \citet{wang2023document}.
-In their research, multiple continuous sentences are translated in a single conversational turn, and the whole document is translated within a single chat box.
-However, this approach suffers from significant memory costs.
-As shown in Figure \ref{fig:memory_cost}, we compared the memory usage of the Doc2Doc method with our agent-based online approach by utilizing \texttt{Qwen2-72B-Instruction} to translate a document in En $\Rightarrow$ Zh on a device with 2 NVIDIA A800 80GB GPUs.
+Our agent system consumes less memory than LLM-based Doc2Doc methods, such as those described by \citet{wang2023document}, where the whole document is translated within a single chat box, suffering from significant memory costs.
+As shown in Figure \ref{fig:memory_cost}, we compared the memory usage by utilizing \texttt{Qwen2-72B-Instruction} to translate a document in En $\Rightarrow$ Zh on a device with 2 NVIDIA A800 80GB GPUs.
 Our method demonstrates relatively slow memory growth as the number of processed sentences increases, primarily due to the increasing length of the summaries.
-In contrast, while the Doc2Doc method starts with lower memory consumption, its usage increases rapidly with the number of processed sentences.
-Memory consumption surpasses that of our method when the document length reaches 70 sentences, and it runs out of memory when the length reaches 490 sentences.
+In contrast, the memory usage of the Doc2Doc method increases significantly as the number of processed sentences grows, ultimately leading to memory exhaustion when the count reaches 490.
 This indicates that our approach is more memory-efficient and cost-effective for deployment on local devices.